Faulo/docker-jenkins/README.md

 ## ci-agent
 This agent contains everything above as well as:
+- A Node.js client (npm).
+- An Itch.io client (butler).
 - A Steam client (steamcmd).
-- An Itch.io client (butler).
 - An installation of [slothsoft/unity](https://github.com/Faulo/slothsoft-unity) (compose-unity).

 ## unity-agent
 This agent contains everything above as well as:
+- A .NET installation.
 - A Unity Hub installation.
-- A .NET installation.
+- A VNC server to set up Unity licensing.